rafael-santiago/macgonuts/doc/Codingstyle.md

 lousy book samples snippets that falls apart on a minimal poke.

 Your code must stand up even without having you around.
-Less people needing you around to build your stuff, more sound engineering you are doing, more time you have to do different stuff besides nursing it.
+Less people needing you around to build your stuff, more (good) engineering you are doing, more time you have to do different stuff instead of nursing some sloppy source codes.
 You have a brain and a life do not waste them.
 Really!

 When it is necessary to add a comment, try to use the following meaningful comment markers: